saidake/simi/README.md

 A guide for configuring various server or CI/CD environments.

 For more information, check out the [Configuration File](docs/Configuration.md).
-### SystemDesign.md
-A guild for designing system functionalities and establishing development standards.

-For more information, check out the [SystemDesign File](docs/SystemDesign.md).
 ## AAA
 A resource directory containing startup configuration files needed by other modules.